fariouche/bscand/README.md

 Build:
 ------

-* Apply the two patches to sane backend source code (sane backends 1.0.25)
+* Apply the two patches to sane backend source code (sane backends 1.0.25 or 1.0.27)
 * You need:
   * libcups2-dev
   * libconfig-dev